Tibap/get-new-domains/README.md

 ## Usage

 * Open get-domains.conf and set all parameters.
+If you don't want to receive any email, you can just leave the [exchange] section with the default values
-* if you want to run a simple query:
+* if you want to run a simple query (no email notification):
 ```
 python get-domains.py -c get-domains.conf
 ```

-* if you want to send a notification email if domains match keywords:
+* if you want to send a notification email when domains match keywords:
 ```
 python get-domains.py -c get-domains.conf --email my.email@work.com
 ```